cpcalderon/appiumTestExample/README.md

 # Requirements

-The tests require an Appium server at 0.0.0.0:4723.
+The tests require an Appium server at 0.0.0.0:4723 and a device / emulator running Android.